mchaplinsky/marissa-portfolio-ai/AIPortfolioKnowledgeBaseStructure/08_recruiter_and_hiring_questions/why_hire_marissa.md

-{\rtf1\ansi\ansicpg1252\cocoartf2758
-\cocoatextscaling0\cocoaplatform0{\fonttbl\f0\fswiss\fcharset0 Helvetica;}
-{\colortbl;\red255\green255\blue255;}
-{\*\expandedcolortbl;;}
-\margl1440\margr1440\vieww11520\viewh8400\viewkind0
-\pard\tx720\tx1440\tx2160\tx2880\tx3600\tx4320\tx5040\tx5760\tx6480\tx7200\tx7920\tx8640\pardirnatural\partightenfactor0

-\f0\fs24 \cf0 # Why Hire Marissa\
-\
-Marissa Chaplinsky brings a combination of product design expertise, systems thinking, and emerging technology experience that allows her to solve complex product challenges.\
-\
-She has designed platforms across multiple industries including healthcare, government services, enterprise software, and education technology.
-These environments often involve complicated workflows, multiple user roles, and operational constraints that require thoughtful design solutions.\
-\
-One of Marissa\'92s strengths is her ability to understand complex systems and translate them into intuitive user experiences.
-She frequently works on products that support both external users and internal teams, helping organizations improve efficiency while delivering better experiences.\
-\
-Marissa also brings experience designing AI-powered products that assist users through automation and intelligent recommendations.
-She approaches AI design responsibly by incorporating transparency, guardrails, and human oversight into system behavior.\
-\
-Beyond individual features, Marissa contributes to broader product thinking by helping teams define workflows, align design decisions with product strategy, and evaluate how design improvements affect real-world outcomes.\
-\
-Organizations hire Marissa when they need a designer who can move fluidly between research, strategy, system design, and interface execution while collaborating effectively with cross-functional teams.\
-\
-## Questions This File Helps Answer\
-\
-Why should a company hire Marissa?\
-What value does Marissa bring to a product team?\
-What makes Marissa a strong product designer?}
+# Tell Me About Marissa

+Marissa Chaplinsky is a Senior Product Designer who specializes in designing complex digital systems that combine user experience, product strategy, and emerging technologies such as artificial intelligence.

+Her work spans multiple industries including healthcare, government services, enterprise software, and education technology.
+Across these environments she has designed platforms used by large and diverse audiences including administrators, healthcare professionals, government staff, and everyday consumers.

+---

+## Systems-Focused Product Design

+Marissa approaches design as both a strategic and systems-oriented discipline.
+She focuses on understanding how products operate within broader organizational environments while ensuring that user experiences remain intuitive, accessible, and scalable.

+Her experience includes designing:

+• case management systems
+• enterprise service platforms
+• healthcare portals
+• AI-powered creative tools

+Many of these projects involved navigating complex workflows, multi-role user environments, and operational constraints.

+---

+## AI-Assisted Product Experiences

+More recently, Marissa has focused on designing AI-assisted product experiences that help users complete complex tasks through automation, intelligent suggestions, and guided workflows.

+Her work emphasizes:

+• human–AI collaboration
+• transparent system behavior
+• guardrails and fallback states
+• maintaining user control within automated systems

+These principles ensure that AI features support user workflows while preserving clarity, reliability, and creative control.

+---

+## Cross-Functional Product Collaboration

+Throughout her career, Marissa has worked closely with product managers, engineers, and organizational stakeholders to translate complex ideas into practical product experiences.

+She is particularly skilled at connecting:

+• research insights
+• product strategy
+• system behavior
+• interface design

+into cohesive and scalable product solutions.

+---

+## Design Philosophy

+Marissa’s goal as a designer is to create products that simplify complexity, empower users, and help organizations deliver meaningful services more effectively.

+---

+## Questions This File Helps Answer

+Who is Marissa Chaplinsky?

+What kind of designer is Marissa?

+What industries has Marissa worked in?